Three Simple Reasons Solution-Focused Therapy WorksFebruary 24, 2010 • By Lindsey Antin, MA, MFT , Solution Focused Therapy Topic Expert Contributor

 While both therapies have their places in the world of mental health, my experience has found strength-based therapy to be more effective for the type of clients that I see.
 My clients are not interested in making therapy a hobby that lasts for years and years.
 In the coming months, I’ll be writing about how solution-focused therapy is used to help a variety of couples issues and common issues such as anxiety and depression.
 I welcome your comments!

-© Copyright 2010 by Lindsey Antin, MA, MFT, therapist in Berkeley, CA. All Rights Reserved.
+© Copyright 2010 by Lindsey Antin, MA, MFT, therapist in Berkeley, California.
+All Rights Reserved.

 JERRYFebruary 24th, 2010 at 3:36 PM